roma-patel/notebook/text/posts/musical.md

 Birds of Bellewood (Sky?) (china, academics, the fog over the bridge, an empty vendings)

+Oviedo (remembrance of Icarus, the empty ballet night, hospitals)

 happy(ish): (Sometimes, Home, Colours, Ways to Go, Cocaine Jesus)

 (Lazarus, Canon in C, How to Save a Life, Yellow, The Scientist, She's Moved On, First Class, Wasted)